jordivino/Cuteflix/README.md

 ## Overview:

 Cuteflix is a Netflix clone for watching cute animal videos.
-A deployed version can be found at www.cute-flix.com/
+A deployed version can be found [here](www.cute-flix.com)

 ## Features: